romanmashkovskiy/rug-builder/wp-content/plugins/better-wp-security/readme.txt

 == Changelog ==

+= 6.6.1 =
+ * Bug Fix: Fixed SQL query bug that resulted in the "Minutes to Remember Bad Login (check period)" setting being ignored.
+ * Bug Fix: Fixed bug that prevents wp-admin/install.php blocking from working properly on nginx servers.
+ * Bug Fix: Don't attempt to do an SSL redirect when WP CLI is running.

 = 6.6.0 =
  * New Feature: Added a new setting in WordPress Tweaks: "Login with Email Address or Username".
  * Enhancement: Host email images from the plugin instead of relying on iThemes servers to help email clients marking messages as spam or blocking images.